zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/create-em-mp-image/create-em-mp-image.md

 + **You have gone through the Introduction Lab and Prerequisites**

-**STEP 1:** Open the Oracle GoldenGate Services Ports from the OCI Console and the Proxy ports on Oracle GoldenGate Microservices Marketplace Instance
+**STEP 1:** Open the Oracle GoldenGate Services Ports from the OCI Console and the Proxy ports on Oracle GoldenGate Microservices Marketplace instance

 Before you begin to discover the Oracle GoldenGate instances, you need to open all the Oracle GoldenGate Services port from the Oracle Cloud Infrastructure (OCI) console.
 If the Service Manager, Administration Server, Distribution Server, Receiver Server, Performance Metrics server ports are not opened, then the Oracle Enterprise Manager Plug-in cannot discover the instances.

-You may choose to white-list the ports to Oracle Enterprise Manager Marketplace Instance.
-By doing this, no other instances will be able access the GoldenGate Marketplace Instance ports, hence making  secured.
+You may choose to white-list the ports to Oracle Enterprise Manager Marketplace instance.
+By doing this, no other instances will be able access the GoldenGate Marketplace instance ports, hence making  secured.

 To open the ports:
-1. Start an instance of Oracle GoldenGate (Microservices) Marketplace.
-2. Log-in to your Oracle GoldenGate Marketplace Instance using the private key that you have given while provisioning the Instance.
-See [Deploying Oracle GoldenGate Microservices on Oracle Cloud Marketplace](https://docs.oracle.com/en/middleware/goldengate/core/19.1/oggmp/oracle-goldengate-microservices-oracle.html#GUID-EF6680D7-7571-41E7-BF2D-831BD79BCC15) to login to Oracle GoldenGate Marketplace.
+1. Login to your Cloud account and access the Oracle GoldenGate Microservices instance.
+Start an instance of Oracle GoldenGate (Microservices) Marketplace.

-3. Create the default ingress rule (in the Network’s VCN) to open the Microservices Port (Administrator Server, Distribution, Receiver server, and Performance server) through OCI Cloud account.
-For example, open all the ports from 9000 through 9010 where all the Oracle GoldenGate Microservices services are running.
+2. Create the default ingress rule (in the Network’s VCN) to open the Microservices Port (Administrator Server, Distribution Server, Receiver server, and Performance server) for Oracle GoldenGate Enterprise Manager Plug-in to access these services.
+You can open these ports through the OCI Cloud account’s Network section.
+For example, open all the ports from 9000 through 9010 where your Oracle GoldenGate Microservices services are running.
       ![](./images/20.png " ")
 For more information, see [Security Lists](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/securitylists.htm#stateful).

+3. Log-in to your Oracle GoldenGate Marketplace instance using the private key that you have given while provisioning the instance.
+See [Deploying Oracle GoldenGate Microservices on Oracle Cloud Marketplace](https://docs.oracle.com/en/middleware/goldengate/core/19.1/oggmp/oracle-goldengate-microservices-oracle.html#GUID-EF6680D7-7571-41E7-BF2D-831BD79BCC15) to login to Oracle GoldenGate Marketplace.
-4. In this instance, run the following command to expose the Service Manager, Administration Server, Receiver Server, Distribution Server, and Performance Metrics Server ports:
+4. In the Oracle GoldenGate Microservices instance, run the following command to expose the Service Manager, Administration Server, Receiver Server, Distribution Server, and Performance Metrics Server ports:
     <pre>sudo firewall-cmd --list-ports
     sudo firewall-cmd --add-port=*<OGG Process port number>*/tcp</pre>

-**Step 2**: Install Oracle GoldenGate Enterprise Manager Plug-in
+**STEP 2**: Install Oracle GoldenGate Enterprise Manager Plug-in

 1. Download Oracle GoldenGate Enterprise Manager Plug-in from [Oracle GoldenGate Downloads](https://www.oracle.com/in/middleware/technologies/goldengate-downloads.html).
 2. Copy the Oracle GoldenGate Enterprise Manager Plug-in to Oracle Marketplace on which, Enterprise Manager is installed.
 3. See [Deploying Oracle GoldenGate Enterprise Manager Plug-in](https://docs.oracle.com/en/middleware/goldengate/emplugin/13.4.2/install/deploying-plug.html#GUID-D024EC6B-75A8-4333-BCEF-04B154614C6F) to install Oracle GoldenGate Enterprise Manager Plug-in.

-**STEP 3:** Discover Oracle GoldenGate Microservices Instances in Oracle Enterprise Manager on Marketplace
+**STEP 3:** Discover Oracle GoldenGate Microservices instances in Oracle Enterprise Manager on Marketplace

-After you have created an Enterprise Manager instance on Marketplace, you can discover the Oracle GoldenGate Instances on the Oracle Enterprise Manager Plug-in UI:
+After you have created an Enterprise Manager instance on Marketplace, you can discover the Oracle GoldenGate instances on the Oracle Enterprise Manager Plug-in UI:

   To discover Oracle GoldenGate Microservices instances:
   1. Click **Setup**, select **Add Target**, and click **Configure Auto Discovery**.